dmrom7/geogbrowns/content/opportunities/08-10-2021-swdtp-training/index.md

 - lenka
 ---

-**We are delighted to announce an exciting SWDTP-funded workshop on ‘Exploring Immersive Technologies in Social Science Research’; this takes place in Bristol on 17 November 2021, 10am-4pm.**
+**We are delighted to announce an exciting SWDTP-funded workshop on ‘Exploring Immersive Technologies in Social Science Research’, this takes place in Bristol on 17 November 2021, 10am-4pm.**

 <!--more-->